openpracticelibrary/openpracticelibrary/src/pages/practice/experience-mapping.md

   A NOTE ON Journey Mapping

-  Journey Mapping often includes more information about how someone interacts at each step with the process, for example, stating if the process is undertaken via email, via pull request etc. These are known as Toutchpoints.
+  Journey Mapping often includes more information about how someone interacts at each step with the process, for example, stating if the process is undertaken via email, via pull request etc. These are known as Touchpoints.
 Journey Mapping may also record quotes from customers under the graph to help give more detail to a specific feedback point.

   As with most things in Agile, focusing on what information is most important is key to being effective.